alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 There are several simple ways to measure how many users for a page or group of pages.
 The same variables can be used with different visualisations and filters.

 The recommended metric is "Total users".
-This represents the number of users who were active on your site or app during the selected date range.
+"Total users" represents the number of unique users who triggered any event on your site during the selected date range (including users whose sessions were brief or unengaged).

 When analysing content usage, consistency of metrics is more important than absolute precision.
 Relative differences between pages or over time are often more informative than exact counts.